wioota/chorus/README.md

 This ReadMe mirrors our [Github Wiki page](https://github.com/GreenplumChorus/chorus/wiki), which houses information for developers contributing to the OpenChorus project.
 Learn more about the OpenChorus project on the [Greenplum OpenChorus page](http://www.greenplum.com/communities/developer/openchorus).

-Browse to the [Wiki pages list](https://github.com/GreenplumChorus/chorus/wiki/_pages) to review what's available here.
-Key pages include:
+Browse to the [Wiki pages list](https://github.com/GreenplumChorus/chorus/wiki/_pages) to review what's available here.Key pages include:

 1. [Contributing to Chorus](wiki/Contributing-to-Chorus)
 1. [Architecture Overview](wiki/Architecture-Overview)
 1. [Javascript Architecture](wiki/Javascript-Architecture)